 Nordre Tolbod is directly next to the Kastellet fort to the immediate north of central Copenhagen.
 From here, it is a pleasant ten-minute stroll along the waterfront to Amalienborg or Nyhavn, or a few minutes walk northwards to the Little Mermaid statue.

-To reach Nordre Toldbod from the airport, use the metro to Kongs Nytorv and change to Metro M3 for Marmorkirke or Østerport station.
+To reach Nordre Toldbod from the airport, use the metro to Kongs Nytorv and change to Metro M3 or M4 for Marmorkirke or Østerport station.
 (Simply walking from Kongs Nytorv is also a good option and passes by the popular Nyhavn area and Amalienborg.)
 A taxi from the airport should cost around DKK350 – more in heavy traffic.
 A taxi from Kongs Nytorv station should be around DKK125.

 Cheap Self-Made Shore Excursions in Copenhagen